nikiforov-org/react-doc-render/README.md

 export default App;
 ```

+### Pass MIME type and file size directly.
-### If the file size and MIME type are known, they can be specified directly to avoid additional header requests to the server.
+If the file size and MIME type are known, they can be specified directly to avoid additional `HEAD` requests to the server.
 For this, both parameters must be applied simultaneously.
 ```tsx
 import React from 'react';
 import { DocRender } from "react-doc-render";